jon-den/ml-topic-extraction/README.md

-# Machine Learning Topic Extraction
+# Machine Learning Research Topic Extraction

 This script can be used to summarize and extract the main topics from a collection of research papers.